Napa Valley Wineries for First-time Visitors

 - The best time to visit is during spring or fall, generally April through June or September and October.

 - Call ahead to make an appointment, even if just 5 minutes in advance.
-Most require reservations, some can accommodate you last minute, but still prefer to have advance notice.
+Most require reservations, some can accommodate you at last minute, but still, prefer to have advance notice.